StreakyCobra/gws/README.md

 the `dev` repository, for instance again to the `~/dev` folder.
 Go into it and do a `gws update`.
 Everything is cloned and ready to be hacked!

 You want to add a new project into your workspace?
 Add it to the `.projects.gws` list, do a `gws update` to get it.
-Then commit and push the `.projects.gws` file, so when you arrive at work for instance, you just need to do `git pull` on the `~/dev` folder and then `gws update` to find the same workspace structure that you where having at home.
+Then commit and push the `.projects.gws` file, so when you arrive at work for instance, you just need to `git pull` on the `~/dev` folder and then `gws update` to get the same workspace structure that you had at home.

 Why?
 ----

-If you are, like me, a Linux programmer/hacker/coder who uses heavily git, you certainly have a directory in your home folder named `dev`, `workspace`, `code` or something else that contains all the projects you are working on.
+If you are, like me, a Linux programmer/hacker/coder who uses Git a lot, you certainly have a directory in your home folder named `dev`, `workspace`, `code` or something else that contains all the projects you are working on.
 For instance my current organisation is: